vincentchachere/Ticket-Lifecycle/README.md

 <img width="1511" alt="isolated" src=""><br>
 ***

 Congratulations!
-You have created and resolved your first few tickets!
+You created and resolved your first few tickets!